-Before coming to Berghof in 2008, he was the deputy director of the Institute for Peace Research and Security Policy at the University of Hamburg, where he is still affiliated as a professor with the university’s faculty for Social Science.
-He is also on the Board of Directors for the European Master Programme in Human Rights and Democratisation in Venice, Italy.
+Hans-Joachim Giessmann is the Berghof Foundation’s Executive Director.
+Before joining our organisation in 2008, he was Deputy Director of the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH).
+As Adjunct Professor, he currently represents the University of Hamburg on the Board of Directors for the European Master Programme in Human Rights and Democratization (E.MA).

-Hans J. Giessmann graduated from the Humboldt University in Berlin in 1978 (Dipl.-Phil.) and holds doctorates in philosophy and in political science.
-In the past, he has held guest professorships in the universities in Garden City (N.Y.), Wroclaw and Shanghai.
+Hans-Joachim graduated from the Humboldt University in Berlin in 1978 (Dipl.-Phil.) and holds doctorates in philosophy and in political science.
+In the past, he held guest professorships in the universities of Garden City (N.Y.), Wroclaw and Shanghai.